 Skyline to the Sea with Girl Scout of Northern California

 I’ve been a Girl Scout since I was 5 years old.
 The Girl Scouts have shaped me into the women I am today.
 I’ve been a leader, worked for Girl Scouts running adventure activities, and was a Camp Director for 4 years at the camp I went to growing up.

 My friend Mary works for the Girl Scouts of Northern California and she invited me to come to California and teach a group of high school girls all about backpacking and take them on a trip.

+This year in review wouldn’t be complete without talking about my 2 weeks at camp!
 The 2 weeks I spent a camp with this motley crew where spectacular.
 Most of these girls had never been backpacking before and we spent 7 days, actually 6 because our last camp didn’t have any water for us to filter, hiking and exploring along the Skyline to Sea trail north of Santa Cruz.

 We were hot, we were smelly, and we were completely free.
 It’s so hard to put into words how proud I am of the ladies on this trip.
 And the best part?
 I was invited to come back for the summer of 2020 and do it not once, but twice!
 If you have a high school girl in your life that loves hiking have her join us!
 She doesn’t have to be a Girl Scout during the school year to come to camp.
 Click here to register for Skyline to Sea at Skylark Ranch.

 This 41 day trip took me to 3 continents and I circumnavigated the globe.
 It is the longest I have ever traveled and while I was glad to be home to sleep in my own bed it only made me want to travel more.

 My first stop was Los Angeles for a WHOA Travel company retreat.
 I got to see the awesome ladies that lead trips for the company, some I’ve traveled with and others I got to meet for the first time.